 Motorists are more at risk for alcohol-related crashes at certain times of day than others, according to the National Highway Traffic Safety Administration (NHTSA).
 Almost four times as many drunk driving fatalities occur at night as during daytime hours.
 There are more alcohol-impaired fatalities among drivers ages 21 to 24 than in any other age group.

 If you or a loved one has been harmed because someone else made the dangerous decision to drink and drive, you may be entitled to compensation for your losses.
-You should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before you sign anything.
+You should seek legal advice from a drunk driving accident attorney immediately – before you discuss the matter with an insurance adjuster and before you sign anything.

 Let the law offices of Kraft & Associates, P.C., advise you about your rights after a car accident caused by a drunk driver.
 We’re an established and professional law firm with friendly lawyers and staff who are easy to talk to.
 Please contact us today.